Attack of the Show!: Personnel

-After the departure of Munn, AOTS featured several guest co-hosts including: Candace Bailey, Jessica Chobot, Alison Haislip, Carrie Keagan, Alessandra Torresani, Sara Underwood, Milynn Sarley, and Morgan Webb.
+After the departure of Munn, AOTS featured several guest co-hosts including: Candace Bailey, Jessica Chobot, Alison Haislip, Carrie Keagan, Alessandra Torresani, Sara Jean Underwood, Milynn Sarley, and Morgan Webb.
 Bailey became the new co-host with Pereira on January 11, 2011.

 AOTS has also featured Chris Hardwick, Chris Gore, and Blair Herter in the occasional absence of Pereira.
 In addition to the interim cohosts, Grace Helbig has also filled in for Bailey.

 On May 9, 2012, Pereira announced on-air that he was officially leaving AOTS to pursue work in television production.
 He stated, "I plan to turn my attention to full-time with my production company Super Creative and live touring nerd-carnival leetUP."
 His last day on AOTS was May 31.
 Beginning August 28, 2012, the show debuted a final new opening credit, with no reference to permanent or guest hosts.
 Kevin Pereira would host the game show Let's Ask America, which premiered on September 17, 2012.
-The final regular hosts of the first run of AOTS were Candace Bailey and Sara Underwood.
+The final regular hosts of the first run of AOTS were Candace Bailey and Sara Jean Underwood.

 Pereira was announced to be returning to host the second run of Attack of the Show! on February 12, 2021.
 Kassem G, Fiona Nova, Gina Darling, and Will Neff were announced as co-hosts on November 11, 2021.
 They are regularly joined by Austin Creed, with other network hosts like Ovilee May, Alex "Goldenboy" Mendez, Jirard "The Completionist" Khalil, and AustinShow occasionally making appearances.

 As Attack of the Show was a Weekday show in its original incarnation, and thus never split into seasons, the current incarnation's Season 1 ended on August 11, 2022, announced as a Season Finale, with the new season beginning on August 31.
 Kevin Pereira's last day as a full-time host of Attack of the Show was on September 22, 2022, with an official handoff to new main host, Austin Creed.
 That run ended October 21, 2022.